antmicro/kenning/README.md

 * Using executable scripts from the `scenarios` submodule, configurable via command-line arguments;
 * Using Kenning as a Python module.

-Kenning scenarios are executable scripts for:
+Kenning scenarios are executable scripts that can be used for:

 * Model training and benchmarking using its native framework ([`kenning.scenarios.model_training`](https://github.com/antmicro/kenning/blob/main/kenning/scenarios/model_training.py)),
 * Model optimization and compilation for target hardware ([`kenning.scenarios.inference_tester`](https://github.com/antmicro/kenning/blob/main/kenning/scenarios/inference_tester.py)),